steven-halla/casino_hell/README.md

 demon boss is super duper glitched need to fix it with newer screen and then update it with demon boss changes that make it unique.

+need to set barkeep state to true for cut scene